bambielli/bambielli.github.io/_posts/2016-03-01-what-makes-a-good-team.markdown

 The key finding was that groups should aim to develop a culture of __psychological safety__, wherein group members feel comfortable to take risks and speak up without the concern of being punished or rejected.
 This group culture puts team members at ease, increases their sense of worth, and promotes both creativity and productivity within the group.
 Psychologically safe employees are comfortable __being themselves at work,__ and consequently feel more engaged while working.

 Psychological safety is encouraged by getting to know teammates and co-workers on a more personal level, developing empathy and understanding for one another in the process.
-Sharing lunch with co-workers shouldn't be seen as a waste of time in this sense, but should be advocated for as a worthwhile *investment* towards group culture!
+Sharing lunch with co-workers shouldn't be seen as a waste of time in this sense, but should be advocated for as a worthwhile *investment* towards group culture goals!

 __Two behaviors that were found to be indicative of a psychologically safe group culture are:__